cyschneck/centerline-width/README.md

 * Combine backend for riverWidthFromCenterline() and plotCenterline()
 * Verify error handling for public functions
 * Check that smoothing filter option does not produce a line that goes outside of the polygon
+* Return the length of the centerline (length of the left/right bank)
+* Return the knickpoints (occurrences of knickpoints)

 ## Citations
 Based on similar work written in R: